 The city’s hospitality industry is growing at an impressive rate and having reliable supply chains is a critical requirement for the success of this touristic city.
 Therefore, a majority of the industry procures their products, including seafood and fresh produce, from reliable establishments in Bogotá (located over 600 miles away), as local infrastructure for sourcing, refrigeration, and transportation is usually inadequate.
 The local smallholder farmers and fishermen have been unable to meet the quality and quantity standards of these fine establishments.

-Together with Fundación Carlos Slim, Fondo Acceso SAS, one of our Acceso Funds, launched its first social enterprise business in Cartagena – Acceso Oferta Local Productos del Caribe (Acceso Local Offer – Products of the Caribbean) – it was the perfect fit for the growing tourism sector in Cartagena.
+Together with Fundación Carlos Slim, Fondo Acceso SAS, one of our Acceso Funds, launched its first social enterprise business in Cartagena – Acceso Oferta Local Productos del Caribe ("Access Local Supply – Products of the Caribbean") – it was the perfect fit for the growing tourism sector in Cartagena.

 This enterprise operates on a for-profit basis – it will buy, consolidate, and sell agriculture products, seafood, and processed goods from over 1,000 smallholder farmers and fishermen to five star hotels, local supermarkets chains, and catering companies.